 - Outliers: The Story of Success by Malcolm Gladwell

 - Death by Meeting: A Leadership Fable…About Solving the Most Painful Problem in Business by Patrick Lencioni

-- Build trusted relationships.
-Talk to them.
+Build trusted relationships.
+Talk with them.
 Take them out to lunch or breakfast and really talk with them about their life, their experiences at work, the wisdom they are gaining, and their struggles.
 Build a trusted relationship that will open the door to allow you to provide deep, constructive insight.

 All companies desire a bench of strong leaders from whom they can choose successors for key roles.
 Successful companies build their bench.

 Coaching Thoughts – For You and Your Peers

 - What will you do this year to begin building your bench?

 - Are you a young leader seeking apprenticeship?
 Or do you know any?
 What experiences do you think would help to build your/their leadership capacity?